 openssl ecparam -name prime256v1 -genkey -noout -out priv.pem

-OpenSSL is installed with GIT, so it should be available in your GIT bash.
-See openSSL for more information.
+priv.pemin the current folder.
+As OpenSSL is installed with GIT, it should be available in your GIT bash.
+See OpenSSL for more information.

 This step is optional for testing the bootloader chain.
 If you do not provide your own keys, debug keys are created automatically.
 However, you should never go into production with an application that is not protected by secure keys.

-Go to Modules > Nordic nRF Connect and select Use Secure Bootloader to enable
+Go to Modules -> Nordic nRF Connect -> Bootloader and set Use Secure Bootloader to enable